cauld/race_mgr/README.md

 - Say yes to running MongoDB as a service so that you don't have to start/restart manually when using Race Manager.
 - MongoDB is not secure by default.
 Race Manager requires authentication, so next we'll add a user and enable authentication:
   - Open the Windows Command Prompt
   - Browse to Mongo install directory (e.g.) `cd C:\Program Files\MongoDB\Server\6.0\bin`
-- For Mongo 5.X:
-  - Next we'll launch Mongo Shell to add a user for the Race Manager database (NOTE: the database itself is created automatically later when the app is launched).
   - In the Windows Command Prompt, run `mongo` to start the Mongo Shell.
  - For Mongo 6.X:
       - The mongo shell is removed from MongoDB 6.0.
 The replacement is mongosh which requires a seperate [download](https://www.mongodb.com/docs/mongodb-shell/install/#install-from-msi) / install.
       - In the Windows Command Prompt, run `mongosh` to start the Mongosh Shell.
+ - For Older Mongo 5.X Installations:
+  - Next we'll launch Mongo Shell to add a user for the Race Manager database (NOTE: the database itself is created automatically later when the app is launched).
 - The rest of the steps are the same regardless of MongoDB version.
 So next we'll switch to the `admin` auth database and create your user.
 Run the following commands and you will be prompted for the password you'd like to use (**NOTE**: Do not use the special characters `@` or `:`):
  ``` use admin
  db.createUser( { user: "racemgr", pwd:  passwordPrompt(), roles: [ { role: "readWrite", db: "racemgr" } ] } )
  ```